VA

 Direct Cost Comparison

-A mid-level marketing coordinator typically costs $51,594-$66,594 annually according to ZipRecruiter and Glassdoor.
+A mid-level marketing coordinator often costs $51,594-$66,594 annually.
 Add benefits and the true cost reaches $65,000-$85,000.
-Factor in office overhead, equipment, and software licenses, and you're looking at $75,000-$95,000 all-in.
+Add office overhead, equipment, and software, and you're at $75,000-$95,000 all-in.

-A full-time virtual assistant specializing in digital marketing costs $2,000-$4,000 monthly ($24,000-$48,000 annually) with no additional benefits, office overhead, or equipment costs.
-Research shows businesses save 40-70% on labor costs by hiring virtual assistants compared to traditional hiring.
+A full-time marketing VA costs $2,000-$4,000 monthly ($24,000-$48,000 annually).
+No added benefits, office overhead, or equipment costs.
+Research shows businesses save 40-70% on labor costs with VAs.
+For a full breakdown of VA costs by skills level, see our VA cost guide for agencies.

-Capacity Expansion Without Proportional Cost Increase
+Expand Capacity Without Matching Cost

-Improved Client Retention Through Consistency
+Better Client Retention Through Consistency

 How to Find the Right Virtual Assistant

-Define Your Specific Needs First
+Define Your Needs First

 Document exactly what you need:

-• Communication Style: How much independence do you expect?
+• Independence: How much do you expect?

-Platform-Specific Experience Matters
+Platform Experience Matters

 Ask specific interview questions:

-The Agency VA Specialization Advantage
+The Agency VA Advantage

-Test Projects Reveal True Capabilities
+Test Projects Show True Skills

 • "Schedule one week of social media posts across three platforms for this sample client."